-After creating a template with the Campaign Suite, the next step is to check it for mistakes.
+After creating a template in Crealytics’ Search Platform, the next step is to check it for mistakes.
 If there are none, export it.
-The export will create a file that can be imported into Google AdWords via the Google AdWords Editor.
+The export will create a file that can be imported into Google Ads via the Google Ads Editor.

-Hint: It’s not possible to export templates, which “require review”.
+Hint: It’s not possible to export templates that “require review”.
 Those contain setup mistakes you will have to fix.

 Step 1: Preview

-In the template, go into the “Preview” tab and have a look at all generated content before exporting it.
-If you encounter a mistake, simply go back to the corresponding tab and apply changes.
-When everything is fine, proceed with step 2.
+In the template, access the “Preview” tab, and have a look at all generated content before exporting it.
+If you encounter a mistake, simply go back to the affected tab and make the necessary changes.
+When everything is in order, proceed with step 2.

 Step 2: Export selection

-To begin the export, either click on “Go to export” in the tool bar or the “Export” tab in the top navigation.
-At first, select the templates, you want to export.
-Be sure that their contents are as you want it to be.
+To begin the export, either click “Go to export” in the tool bar, or the “Export” tab in the top navigation.
+Select the templates you want to export.
+Be sure that the template content is as you want it to be.

-In the upper right corner of the page, the link “Export sets” enables you to de-select certain elements, you don’t want to have in your export file.
-Click “Save this selection as default” if the same selection shall be used in future exports.
+In the upper right corner of the page, the link “Export sets” enables you to deselect certain elements you don’t want to include in your export file.
+Click “Save this selection as default” if the same selection will be used in future exports.

-Finally, click the “Next” button in order to generate the selected templates.
+Finally, click “Next” in order to generate the selected templates.